rufina19062/Netflix-Recommendation-System/README.md

 - Top Release Year

 ![image](https://user-images.githubusercontent.com/90761863/213671631-90b37082-6ce7-4c79-8294-e8cdddb329fd.png)

 ![image](https://user-images.githubusercontent.com/90761863/213612474-4137cd7c-600b-452f-9ea1-125df69cd4da.png)

+Figure 2.
+Barplot of Release Year

-The actual release year of the film is mostly in 2017 and the actual release year of the TV Show is mostly in 2020.
+The actual release year of the film in Figure 2 is mostly in 2017 and the actual release year of the TV Show is mostly in 2020.
 So when compared to Movie streaming, the majority of TV Show streaming services use the latest content.